objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

   a.plus 1 > @
 ```

-Then, the following XMIR will be created by the parser (I removed all
+Then, the following XMIR will be created by the parser:
-the meta information and show you only the block with `<objects>`):

 ```xml
 <o abstract="" name="foo" line="1">